 Another resource to keep in mind when dealing with health insurance is the Maryland Insurance Department.
-This department should be the first people you call if you experience mistreatment by an insurance company.
+This department should be the first you call if you experience mistreatment by an insurance company.
 They dedicate their resources to preventing fraud and upholding best practices in the Maryland insurance industry.

 Maryland Cities with Medicare Supplement Coverage Estimated Premiums

-Having an idea of what estimated premiums you could face for Medicare Supplement coverage is helpful.
+An idea of what estimated premiums you could face for Medicare Supplement coverage is helpful.
 Here are some charts for the following cities: